Lane Cove Bush Kids is a joint initiative between Council and the Lane Cove Bushland & Conservation Society.

 If you experience any difficulty or have questions about our program, please call Council on 9911 3508.
 Book early as spots are filled quickly.
 If the activity is fully booked, you will be added to a wait list and notified with a waitlist notification.
 Please do not assume you are booked on the activity until you receive a confirmation by email.

-All activities are $5 per child per activity, unless stated otherwise.
-Adults are free of charge (unless attending a Spotlight Walk or special activity).
+All activities are $5 per child per activity and adults are free of charge (unless otherwise stated).
 Children must be accompanied by an adult throughout the activity and adults are responsible for their own children.

 Families that are members of Lane Cove Bushland & Conservation Society receive two free family vouchers each year of membership.
-To find out more, go to Lane Cove Bushland & Conservation Society
+To find out more, go to Lane Cove Bushland & Conservation Society web page.